xuxiny17/oncoAnalysis/README.md

 The author of the package is Xu Xinyi.
-The *fastaReader* function takes in fasta files and output DNA sequence characters if the sequence is valid. **The base change details along with the plotting function to illustrate the base change results are obtained using functions written by the author.** The *mutChecker* function takes in DNA sequence and generate detailed mutation information.
+The *fastaReader* function takes in fasta files and output DNA sequence characters if the sequence is valid. **The base change details along with the plotting function to illustrate the base change results use the functions written by the author.** The *mutChecker* function takes in DNA sequence and generate detailed mutation information.
 The code for *mutChecker* function uses the loop creating and vector comparing ideas illustrated online (See *References* section for detailed documentation, no direct codes taken).
 The code for *mutTable* function uses the table creating ideas illustrated online to create a two way table.(See *References* section for detailed documentation, no direct codes taken).

 The codes for *runoncoAnalysis* function along with the codes in *app.R* R script are adapted and imitated the codes of the *app.R* and